apache/hudi/website/docs/cli.md

 Once hudi has been built, the shell can be fired by via  `cd hudi-cli && ./hudi-cli.sh`.

 ### Hudi CLI Bundle setup
 In release `0.13.0` we have now added another way of launching the `hudi cli`, which is using the `hudi-cli-bundle`.
-(Note this is only supported for Spark3, for Spark2 please see the above Local setup section)

 There are a couple of requirements when using this approach such as having `spark` installed locally on your machine.
 It is required to use a spark distribution with hadoop dependencies packaged such as `spark-3.3.1-bin-hadoop2.tgz` from https://archive.apache.org/dist/spark/.